rockdonald2/HeartDiseasePrediction/README.md

 There are multiple ways by which we can convert categorical columns into numerical columns:

-- we can assign programatically numbers to categorical values, i.e. sort the unique values of a category, then take this list's indices and assign the its index to a value.
+- we can assign programmatically numbers to categorical values, i.e. sort the unique values of a category, then take this list's indices and assign the its index to a value.
-  - as it turns out this is also a supported encoding method in sci-kit named `LabelEncoder` or `OrdinalEncoder` (see here: [source](https://www.ritchieng.com/machinelearning-one-hot-encoding/)).
+  - as it turns out this is also a supported encoding method in sci-kit named `LabelEncoder` or `OrdinalEncoder` (see here: [source](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html)).
 - we can use `pd.get_dummies()` that does this in a different manner;
 - we can use `OneHotEncoder` from sci-kit.

-We different data forms we had different scores, but the average score was somewhere between 70-75%.
+With different data forms we had different scores, but the average score was somewhere between 70-75%.

 With the first data preparation method the `SGDClassifier` was the obvious winner, but if we used the `pd.get_dummies()` method `LogisticRegression` came up first.